ThePhD/ThePhD.github.io/_posts/2020-08-09-C Committee August 2020.markdown

 As a side note I've also become the Project Editor for C so before you take this as an uninformed rant of a person too lazy to "make things better", let me assure that I am, indeed, incredibly invested in making sure C can begin to meet the needs of developers without needing 50 vendor-specific extensions to build remotely nice/usable libraries and applications.

 Still, I made a claim (the C Language will never stop you from making mistakes), and therefore I need to substantiate it.
-We could look at the thousands of CVEs and the inherent issues with tons of C Code, or the need for MISRA to vigorously police every last bit potential C feature to prevent misuse ([hello, K&R prototype declarations](https://twitter.com/thephantomderp/status/1290824683399663616)...), or other more intricate and fun bugs related to portability and undefined behavior.
+We could look at the thousands of CVEs and the inherent issues with tons of C Code, or the need for MISRA to vigorously police every last little potential C feature to prevent misuse ([hello, K&R prototype declarations](https://twitter.com/thephantomderp/status/1290824683399663616)...), or other more intricate and fun bugs related to portability and undefined behavior.
 But instead, we are just going to take the words from the horse's mouth: the Committee itself.

 # Ooh, 🍿 time?!

 No, dear reader, put the popcorn away.
 As with all ISO proceedings, I am not allowed to quote anyone verbatim, and this is not a name-and-shame article.
 It will, however, explain why things that we can easily diagnose and identify as bad behavior in Standards-conforming ISO C will never go away.
-And we will start with a paper by Dr. Philip K. Krause:
+And we will start with a paper by Dr. Philipp Klaus Krause:

 [N2526, use const for data from the library that shall not be modified](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2526.htm)